inairstudio/airtable-app-boilerplate/README.md

 ## Bootstrap Icons

 In React-Bootstrap, and especially in Airtable custom apps, using Bootstrap icons can be a bit tricky.
-One easy way to do it is by installing the library `react-bootstrap-icons`.
+One easy way to do it is by using the library `react-bootstrap-icons`.

-`npm i react-bootstrap-icons`

 Than you may use icons like this: